Pallavi-18-07-1999/orm-framework/README.md

 # orm-framework
 # About the framework:-
-while writing sql statements the programmer  has to rememeber the exact syntax.Even a minor mistake can cause him a huge trouble .so i have created an orm framework that frees the programmer from remembering the sql queries. this framework maps a table of MySQL to a Java Class and the  field of that table is the property of that class.this framework basically  performs 4 types of operations
+while writing sql statements the programmer  has to rememeber the exact syntax.Even a minor mistake can cause him a huge trouble .so i have created an orm framework that frees the programmer from remembering the sql queries. this framework maps a table of MySQL to a Java Class and the  field of that table is the property of that class.this framework basically  performs 4 types of operations.
 1) insertion
 2) deletion
 3) updation
 4) retrieving the data from the table. this framework works only for MySQL.
  Following data types of mysql are supported by this framework:-
 1) int
 2) char
 3) varchar